 Long lunches, swimming in the pool, no schedules – except to know when the boulangerie is open! – no school runs or appointments… just being!

-My family were instantly eight without adding any extras and it wasn’t always easy to find the right accommodation.
+My family were eight without adding any extras, and finding suitable accommodation wasn’t always easy.

 We usually chose large gîtes to rent in France, often with a pool which meant my parents got to relax a bit too as we were happy to swim as much as possible!